The Jezebel Remedy: A Novel

 - August 5, 2015

-Husband-and-wife attorneys find themselves embroiled in fraud, deceit, and murder in this descriptive but poorly plotted novel.
+Husband-and-wife attorneys find themselves embroiled in fraud, deceit, and murder in this descriptive but poorly plotted tale.

 In The Jezebel Remedy, Joe and Lisa are married law partners in a small county in Virginia.
 As successful attorneys, they know most people in the county and handle their divorces, lawsuits, contracts, and whatever other legal hassles come their way.
 Joe is “a graceful and handsome man,” but not “gangly or beanpole,” with thick dark hair and a “face full of fierce calm that was laid in deep and precise, difficult to budge.”
 He is known as “the most honest lawyer in the state.”